Young Men's Preparatory Academy: Operations

 The school does not offer athletics.

 MDCPS does not provide transportation to and from this school.

 Academic performance

 As of 2012, over 90% of its graduates had been accepted to colleges and universities.

 Student body

 As of 2012 there were over 140 students, an enrollment Isensee and Vasquez attributed to the lack of athletics and transportation and the difficulty of recruiting boys; they characterized the enrollment number as low in number.

-Principal Edouard stated in 2019 that the boys at this school were more likely to take risks in regards to gaining dominance and not school-related positions *wink-wink* compared to boys at coeducational schools.
+Then principal Leonard Ruan stated in 2012 that the boys at the school were more likely to take risks in regards to gaining leadership and school-related positions compared to boys at coeducational schools.